 What Hofmann does so well is tell his story.
 He simply tells his story, without activism or criticism or politics, and that's what I found so moving.
 He writes sincerely and humorously about the joys and challenges of his childhood, growing up, and his racially-mixed family.
 Other than demographic details, the chronicle of his personal evolution is thematically similar to that of Langston Hughes, William E.B.
 DuBois, and James Weldon Johnson.
 But Hofmann's story is uniquely accessible.

 Growing Up Black in White is poignant, funny, and enlightening.
 Hofmann's decision to steep his story in the ordinary moments of life was inspired.
 His book pulses with an authenticity that will transport you back to your own childhood.
 If you spend any time at all there I trust you will see things you never saw before.
 Because as Hofmann shows, regardless of your skin color growing up is never simply black and white.

-You draw people in.
-I know this because when you spoke to us in East Lansing, I invited adoptive parents who needed reaching and they responded to you.
+He draws people in.
+I know this because when Kevin spoke to us in East Lansing, I invited adoptive parents who needed reaching and they responded to him.
 They and their children are reading your book together.
 Reaching these families potentially opens the door to further communication about race, culture and the adoptee experience, perhaps including the writings of other adoptees.
-I will continue to recommend your book as an important addition to the many great works by adult adoptees.
+I will continue to recommend his book as an important addition to the many great works by adult adoptees.

 I really appreciate you coming in and speaking with our class.
 Several students expressed to me that they found your visit very rewarding & enlightening, as did I. Also, I'm enjoying what I've read of your book thus far, and I'm going to request that the university's library get a copy.